Frequently Asked Questions

 Proton freezing is a more recent quick-freeze technology that combines evenly distributed electromagnetic waves and cold air to reduce ice crystal formation and cell membrane damage.
 As a result, taste and texture are preserved naturally, without any additives or chemicals.

 IQF, or individually quick frozen, is a common freezing method in the foodservice industry and consists of freezing individual pieces of food separately from the other pieces at extremely low temperatures.
 IQF is also referred to as flash freezing, quick freeze, or super freeze.

 We are located in the famed coastal town of San Diego, CA, otherwise known as America’s Finest City!

 Yes!
 In addition to our online store, we have a walk-in fish market:

-- Any temporary changes to our operating hours due to holidays or other factors are typically posted on our social media pages and/or door signage.
+- For changes to our operating hours due to holidays or other factors please refer to Google, Yelp, or our other social platforms.

 ONLINE ORDERING & SHIPPING INFO

 We ship within the United States, including Alaska and Hawaii.
 We do not ship to Puerto Rico, nor do we ship internationally.